alexpacheco/spackenv/README.md

 This spack installation provides the deployed site-software on Sol and Hawk.

-To reproduce this installation, you need to first copy the site configuration files from `lusoft/etc/spack` to your spack install tree.
+To reproduce this installation, you need to first copy the site configuration files from `etc/spack` to your spack install tree.
 This assumes that SLURM and the compiler environment above is already installed.
 Edit the `packages.yaml` file to point to the location of slurm (/usr/local), rmda-core (/usr), gcc, intel, cuda, and nvhpc.
 The file `repo.yaml` is hardwired with  location of the lubio repository and should be changed to your location.
+The directory `templates` contains the template lua file for a few modules as defined in the `modules.yaml` file  and should be copied to the `etc` directory in your spack installation tree.

 On Sol, these files are available at `/share/Apps/lusoft/etc/spack`.